[vc_custom_heading text=”Why cities are so well-suited to renewable-energy growth

 Locating a large wind or solar power system miles away from consumers can cause up to 15% loss through transmission alone.
 It can also create major rate increases to pay for transmission and distribution infrastructure.
 In contrast, locating smaller solar systems within cities requires less transmission and provides more consistent power.
 In places like California, where communities are allowed to jointly own or lease solar systems through “shared solar” programs, these benefits are being realized today.
 The National Renewable Energy Laboratory estimates that if other U.S. cities adopted similar policies, that shared solar could represent nearly 50% of the distributed solar market in 2020 in this country alone.

 Dense urban areas can also take advantage of smaller “microgrids,” which can either connect into the larger grid or disconnect from it in extreme weather events or other grid emergencies.
-From New York to Yanqing, a small county near Beijing, urban centers around the world are embracing microgrids as a way to deploy lower-carbon electricity while increasing resilience in the face of natural or national security risks to the grid.
+From New York to Yanqing, a small county near Beijing, urban centres around the world are embracing microgrids as a way to deploy lower-carbon electricity while increasing resilience in the face of natural or national security risks to the grid.
 These can be powered by a variety of renewable sources, including solar and wind, combined with more consistent “baseload” power from geothermal power stations, gas turbines, or fuel cells.

 One of the major benefits of renewable energy over fossil-based energy, other than the obvious fact of renewables bringing down carbon emissions, is that renewable systems can be placed anywhere and aren’t dependent on moving fuels from production sites to generation sites.
 But there are downsides, including that many renewable energy sources are intermittent.
 The sun doesn’t shine and the wind doesn’t blow all the time, critics argue, whereas coal can be burned 24/7.